freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1735.1

 The lines that don't start with a `#` will be the commit messages.
-Add a new message at the top on it's own line.
+Add a new message at the top of the file on it's own line.
 Give it the text, `feat: add missing rename references`.
-It can be anywhere above the other two messages.
 When you are done, save and exit the file.

 #### HINTS